 An integrated multidisciplinary research and innovation system is required to deal with the crosscutting nature of digitisation.
-State support through the National Research Foundation (NRF) and DST for research in technology and innovation has been focused on STEM research in the public universities and industrial and social councils.
-As much-needed as such research is, and even though the motivation of the research is often couched in redressing inequality, alleviating poverty and creating employment, the lack of multidiscipline or different disciplines required to address these issues means while the outputs may be academically rigorous or publishable in a particular field, they are not able to feed practically into policy or planning.
+State support through the NRF and DST for research in technology and innovation has been focused on STEM research in the public universities and industrial and social councils.
+As much-needed as such research is, and even though the motivation of the research is often couched in redressing inequality, alleviating poverty and creating employment, the lack of multidiscipline or different disciplines required to address these issues means that while the outputs may be academically rigorous or publishable in a particular field, they are not able to feed practically into policy or planning.

 Government consulting in these areas has also been focused on the research councils, often resulting in technical outputs on issues such as spectrum allocation or indicator mapping, without any business plan or financial viability assessment.
-For research to feed into policy processes, in particular, requires specialised, multidisciplinary investigations that can draw on international experience, but which are also
+For research to feed into policy processes, in particular, requires specialised, multidisciplinary investigations that can draw on international experience but which are also locally contextualised.
+There is currently scant support or efforts to institutionalise such research and training in South African universities.